benibr/xpire/ROADMAP.md

 ## version 0.6

-- [ ] introduce commands without --
+- [ ] introduce commands without -- (?)
-- [ ] Changelog workflow not depending on Github
+- [x] Changelog workflow not depending on Github
+- [ ] use /usr/lib/modules/6.16.8-arch3-1/build/include/uapi/linux/magic.h to autodetect filesystems

+## version 0.7

+## version 0.8 - going weird

+- [ ] check if any kind of S3 plugin is feasible
+- [ ] daos plugin
+OR
+- [ ] gpfs plugin

 ### version 0.9

 - Allow plugin path to be $CWD or /usr
 - [ ] Make install
+- [ ] Make uninstall
 - [ ] Containerfile
 - [ ] AUR
 - [ ] .rpm